-- If you want to start the reference move to the reference switch, click Ref. switch. - If you want to start the reference move to the negative limit switch, click Neg. limit. - If you want to start the reference move to the positive limit switch, click Pos. limit.
+- 3. In the Start up axes step, perform the referencing move for the axis so that the controller knows the absolute axis position: - If you want to start the referencing move to the reference switch, click Ref. switch. - If you want to start the referencing move to the negative limit switch, click Neg. limit. - If you want to start the referencing move to the positive limit switch, click Pos. limit.